DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/virtual-scrolling.md

 ## Scroll to Row

 The virtual table can be scrolled programmatically, through the `scrollToRow` methods.
-To call these, you should use `VirtualTable` plugin's reference.
+To call these, you should use `VirtualTable` plugin's ref property.
 The following demo demonstrates how scroll table to new and added rows:

 .embedded-demo({ "path": "grid-virtual-scrolling/scroll-to-row", "showThemeSelector": true })

-Note that the virtual table with remote data doesn't able to scroll to row's id.
+Note that the virtual table with Lazy Loading doesn't allow to scroll to row's id.

 ## Note on the use of `VirtualTable` with `DataTypeProvider` and custom components